jacobcode01/AutoIQ/README.md

 ## Overview
 - Built and deployed an ML pipeline predicting used-car prices from 2,800+ real Cars24 listings.
-- Benchmarked 6 models and a stacking ensemble, then chose a tuned XGBoost model with leakage-free pipelines.
+- Benchmarked 6 models and a stacking ensemble, then selected a tuned XGBoost model using leakage-free pipelines.
-- Delivers a price range via quantile regression instead of a single point estimate, for honest uncertainty.
+- Delivered price ranges via quantile regression instead of point estimates, giving users honest uncertainty.
-- Served through a Dockerized FastAPI service with a live frontend for real-time predictions.
+- Deployed the model through a Dockerized FastAPI service with a live frontend for real-time predictions.

 <hr>